 Additionally, the district had engaged in required COVID-19 testing of staff and those students participating in in-person clubs, activities, athletics and events, as well as surveillance testing.
-Testing will no longer be required for return to work/school, or for participation in in-person clubs, activities, athletics and events.
+At this time, Testing will no longer be required for return to work/school, or for participation in inperson clubs, activities, athletics and events.